worldbank/GEEST/README.md

 3. Click the "Set" button to extract all the fields from the polygon input layer.

-4. Select the field containing the numeric value representing crime rate.
+4. Select the field containing the numeric value representing the crime rate.

-5. Enter raster output file name for the crime type.
+5. Enter the raster output file name for the crime type.

-6. Click "Execute" button to run the algorithm.
+6. Click the "Execute" button to run the algorithm.

 7. Status text next to the "Execute" button will appear and let you know once processing is complete.